CONSERVATION & MOLECULAR ECOLOGY

 0 Comments

-The full text of this exciting new paper is online today: Feeding immunity: physiological and behavioral responses to infection and resource limitation.
+The full text of an exciting paper featuring dietary DNA metabarcoding work in collaboration with the Kartzinel Lab was published: Feeding immunity: physiological and behavioral responses to infection and resource limitation.
 The article appears in a special feature of Frontiers in Immunology entitled Wild immunity -- the answers are out there.
-Congratulations to Sarah Budischak, Andrea Graham, and coauthors!

 Add on top of that all of the exciting technology brought together to probe this creative experiment for mechanism -- PIT tags, DNA metabarcoding, NMR spectroscopy -- and you've got the makings of a classic.
 In this experiment, custom-built feeding devices capable of tracking foraging behavior, paired with DNA metabarcoding, revealed compensatory feeding behaviors by mice that otherwise might have masked the effects of infection.